5/1/2019

 Scott Stevenson

-So Neil talked about some of the ways that we've been able to get the cost intelligence side of the business and the supply side and demand side of the business all synchronized in the marketplace.
-So that's kind of the view on the energy front.
-And we also talked about how we pulled together LCI and Argus data sets in order to work on some of the more fraud and bankruptcy related topics that you've got at financial services.
-Mark, anything you want to talk a little bit more about sort of the trifecta, SQL, AIR, and analyze rate?
+So Neil talked about some of the ways that we've been able to get the cost intelligence side of the business and the supply side and demand side of the business all synchronized. in the marketplace.
+So that's kind of a view on the energy front.
+And we also talked about how we pulled together LCI and Argus data sets in order to work on some of the more fraud and bankruptcy-related topics that you've got in financial services.
+Mark, anything you want to – do you want to talk a little bit more about sort of the trifecta of SQL, AIR, and –

 speaker